Did you know?

 its strength and density.

-When harvested properly, root system remains in the ground and the plant can be ready for harvest again in 5–7 years.
+renewable resource.
+When harvested properly, root system remains in the ground and the plant can be ready for harvest again

 environmentally conscious consumer.

-(solid, engineered or strand woven), colors (natural, carbonized, stained), and finishes (finished or unfinished).
-We
+bamboo types (solid, engineered or strand woven), colors (natural, carbonized, stained), and finishes (finished or

-explain all of your options and give you the tools you need to make an informed decision on choosing and installing bamboo
+unfinished).
+We explain all of your options and give you the tools you need to make an informed decision on choosing and

 Bamboo Flooring Resources

-determine the suitability of this flooring product refer to the other bamboo sections of FindAnyFloor.com® to learn about
+you?
+To determine the suitability of this flooring product refer to the other bamboo sections of FindAnyFloor.com®

 If you're wondering what's big in Bamboo, check out our articles and blogs.